 Under the Hood

 What factors underpin this kind of environment?
-Many are common enough to be self-evident: fast and highly available wireless coverage within your own premises, for example.
+Many are common enough to be self-evident: fast and highly available WiFi or mobile data coverage, for example.
 Others vary with the scope of your own requirements, but they might include the following.

 Security and authentication

 - Identity management.
 It's critical that only authorised people access your business systems, and that their access is appropriate.
-A security management platform automates and enforces context-aware security access to network resources, and safeguards access with technologies such as two-factor authentication (2FA).
+A security management platform automates and enforces context-aware security access to network resources, and safeguards access with technologies such as multi-factor authentication (MFA).

 - Device security.
 It’s equally important that only authorised devices can gain access.
 Mobile device management (MDM) simplifies the setup and administration of smartphones, tablets and other mobile computing platforms.